1activegeek/docker-airconnect/README.md

 This is a containerized build of the fantastics program by [philippe44](https://github.com/philippe44) called AirConnect.
 It allows you to be able to use AirPlay to push audio to Chromecast and UPNP based devices.
 There are some advanced details and information that you should review on his [GitHub Project](https://github.com/philippe44/AirConnect).
 For the most part this container needs nothing more than to launch it using Host networking.

 The main purpose for building this container over the others out there, is that this will always update to the latest version of the app as pulled from the original GitHub page.
 Currently there is another popular container that is not updated.
 This uses runtime scripting to ensure it will always pull the latest version of the binary before running - without intervention by me.
+It also uses the base image produced by the [LS.io team](https://github.com/linuxserver) to reduce footprint.

 # Running